McValBean/my-portfolio/README.md

-my first portfolio site .
+this is my first portfolio site using on HTML and CSS and as little javascript as possibble .
 This will be fun.